caustic-hue/Desktop-App-Funny/README.md

 ## To-Do List
  - [ ] Finish new design and layout
- - [ ] Add load button to both client and panel
+ - [x] Add load button to both client and panel
+ - [x] Add new controls to panel
  - [x] Add new blur effect for Windows
- - [ ] Add new blur effect for macOS
+ - [x] Add new blur effect for macOS
+ - [x] Add new blur effect for Linux(should work with supported DEs)
  - [ ] Fix titlebar button functions on Windows
  - [ ] Change style of frame for Windows 7 and Windows 8.1